-- The vaginal gel comes in a prefilled, disposable applicator.
-The vaginal tablet also comes with a disposable applicator.
-You must place the tablet in the applicator before putting it in the vagina.
+- This medicine comes with a disposable applicator.
+Place the tablet in the applicator and then insert the applicator into your vagina.
 Use each applicator only once, and then throw it away.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.